 The downside is higher cost and so-so warranties.

-Notes: Ingersoll-Rand owns the Carrier and Bryant brands.
+Notes: Ingersoll-Rand owns the Trane and American Standard brands.
 The brand models and costs are nearly identical.

 Mitsubishi is a top-rated mini-split/ductless air conditioner manufacturer.
 The brand produces one of the largest selections of outdoor and indoor mini-split systems.

 If your home doesn’t have ductwork or if you’re building a new home or addition, then a ductless system is worth considering.